-Our (me and Jozef Kovalcik) new journal Popular Inquiry: The Journal of Aesthetics of Kitsch, Camp and Mass Culture has published its first texts, our introduction, Ossi Naukkarinen’s text on entertaining environments, Susanne Ylönen’s and Heidi Kosonen’s text on memes, Adam Andrzejewski’s article on TV series and Pauls Daija’s report on a popular culture exhibition in Riga.
-We have Zoltan Somhegyi and Michaela Pastekova as our partners in crime as assistant editors, without forgetting the great board the journal has (incl.
-Richard Shusterman, Patrizia Calefato, William Erwing, Hiroshi Yoshioka & Celeste Olalquiaga).
+Take a look at the brand new journal Popular Inquiry: The Journal of Aesthetics of Kitsch, Camp and Mass Culture.
+Vol 1 includes texts by Ossi Naukkarinen, Susanne Ylönen & Heidi Kosonen, Adam Andrzejewski and Pauls Daija – and the topics vary from memes to popular environments and TV series.
+We have Zoltan Somhegyi and Michaela Pastekova as our partners in crime (assistant editors), without forgetting the great board the journal has been able to activate (incl.
+Richard Shusterman, Patrizia Calefato, William Erwing, Hiroshi Yoshioka, Celeste Olalquiaga).
 We publish everything (and some extras) on our blog page, then Spring and Fall issues as PDFs on our archive webpage (soon coming).
 Submit manuscripts!
 Let’s make this big and fun together!

 I am currently working on a small book for Peter Lang with Zoltan Somhegyi – on ruins.
 (More info soon.)
 I am also writing an article about Venice as a Ruin for a book edited by Jeanette Bicknell, Jennifer Judkins and Karolyn Korsmeyer (on ruins, monuments and memorials, Routledge).
 Another article is soon coming out about the way highbrow culture has been appropriating lowbrow culture (Yearbook of Aesthetics, ed.
 Zoltan Somhegyi, 2017).

 Gave a speech in the 30 years anniversary of the Finnish image copyright association (Kuvasto) on Tuesday October 5.
 The party was nice and included a beautiful show by Pink Twins.
 I talked about the way singular images become weak in the enormous repetition of visual culture these days.